 Or with a little effort, you can immerse yourself into the art form and get better results fast.

 It’s good to have a bias for action.

 Time waits for no one

-[Below is the video version of this post.
-Yeah, we know that the image of the book is backwards, thanks.
+[Below is the video version of this post that you can share with others.
+Yeah, we know that the image of the book is backwards, thanks.]